 In the age of minimalism, it is not hard to define the foundations of a potentially successful website.
-To make this clear, we are referring to design and are not talking about marketing and promotions, like Genting using the Genting Casino promotion code to attract customers.
+To make this clear, we are referring to design and are not talking about marketing and promotions to attract customers.
 Aside from the content itself, a modern art website should be of a simple yet elegant design, easy to navigate and well organized.
 Straightforward navigation and content attract visitors and generate a high retention rate – a visitor should preferably be immediately familiarized with who the artist is, what the art is about and what it looks like.
 Unfortunately, many websites lack these basic principles, regardless of their simplicity.
 The good news?
 Under these circumstances, failure of many actually creates a stronger chance of success for the rest.

 Optimizing Your Website

 Cross-browser design – Make sure every browser renders your page exactly the same.
 You want everyone to perceive your art in precisely the same way.
 There are differences in the way browsers interpret portions of the code – these are minimal nowadays, but not so long ago you, you would need the help of a colleague artist, a CSS artist, to make all the necessary adjustments.